 AI, Code, or Human — Pick the Right Tool

-The way I see it, there are three main ways to get work done: manually with a human involved (think an analyst building a model in excel), via deterministic code running on CPUs (think about python, java, etc), and via agents running non-deterministically on GPUs.
+There are three main ways to get work done: manually with a human involved (think an analyst building a model in excel), via deterministic code running on CPUs (think about python, java, etc), and via agents running non-deterministically on GPUs.
 Each has a lane.
-Mixing them up costs you money, time, or both.
+Mixing them up can cost you financially, with wasted time, or through sub-optimal decision making.
 Below is a high-level guide on when to use which one.
-I'm sure this guidance will change — and fast.

 AI — for the messy stuff

 Use AI when the input or output is unstructured.
 Images, video, or large bodies of text.
 When a user inputs freeform text, you can't write a clean if-statement to handle every case.
-Similarly, if you want output that's more flexible than a template, use AI.
+Similarly, if you want multimedia output or text that's more flexible than a template, use AI.

 AI is also the right call when the output needs judgment, synthesis, or flexibility.
 Summarizing a document.
 Extracting meaning from a noisy dataset.
 Classifying support tickets.
 Anything where "it depends" is a legitimate answer.